Note: You can find the charts & graphs for the Big Story at the end of the following section.

 Note: You can find the charts/graphs for the Local Lowdown at the end of this section.

-Months of Supply Inventory (MSI) quantifies the supply/demand relationship by measuring how many months it would take for all current homes listed on the market to sell at the current rate of sales.
-The long-term average MSI is around three months in California, which indicates a balanced market.
+Months of Supply Inventory (MSI) quantifies the supply/demand relationship by measuring how many months it would take for all current homes for sale on the market to sell at the current rate of sales.
+The average MSI is three months in California, which indicates a balanced market.
 An MSI lower than three indicates that there are more buyers than sellers on the market (meaning it’s a sellers’ market), while a higher MSI indicates there are more sellers than buyers (meaning it’s a buyers’ market).
-MSI has trended higher (from a sellers’ market toward balance) since late spring, but despite the changing market environment, North Bay single-family homes still indicate a sellers’ market, but just barely for Napa and Solano counties.
-The condo markets in Napa and Sonoma are still in a sellers’ market, while the Marin and Solano markets favor buyers.
+MSI in the North Bay is at a five-year low for single-family homes and condos.
+Currently, the Napa single-family home market implies a more balanced market, while all other markets indicate a sellers’ market.